mirisuzanne/mia.wtf/src/orgs/csswg.md

   - as:standards
   - role:invited-expert
   - org:oddbird
-summary: >
+---

 Styling _unknown content_
 on an infinite and _unknowable canvas_ --
 across languages, operating systems, and device interfaces.
----